MDR1 (or Multi-Drug Resistant protein gene)

 The importance of knowing your Collie’s MDR1 status cannot be over-emphasised, as you never know when he or she may require surgery and/or drug treatment.
 If your dog is known to be affected, you will at least be in a position to inform your vet of the dangers of certain drugs, by printing off the information.

-There are two laboratories offering DNA tests for MDR1 – Laboklin Laboratories of Manchester (UK branch of the Laboklin Company of Bad Kissingen, Germany).
+There are several laboratories offering DNA tests for MDR1 – Laboklin Laboratories of Manchester (UK branch of the Laboklin Company of Bad Kissingen, Germany).

 Animal Genetics is another lab that does this test.
 There are clinics with reduced rates throughout the year.
 You can find out more by contacting Pastoral Breeds Health Foundation http://www.pbhf-dog.com/